 Artificial intelligence will fundamentally change our lives, our mobility and our world of work.
-The mission of the beyond initiative is to contribute to the responsible use of new technological possibilities.
+The mission of the initiative &Audi is to contribute to the responsible use of new technological possibilities.
 It works at the communicative interface between development engineers, scientists and the public.
 It connects international opinion leaders and key actors in the field of AI, thus raising awareness that our future can and should be actively shaped in the age of AI.

-The beyond initiative focuses on two topics in which artificial intelligence plays a key role and where Audi can contribute its expertise to the dialogue: autonomous driving and the future of the world of work.
+The initiative &Audi focuses on two topics in which artificial intelligence plays a key role and where Audi can contribute its expertise to the dialogue: autonomous driving and the future of the world of work.

 Artificial intelligence is a key technology for autonomous driving, which can make our traffic safer and our mobility more comfortable.
-The beyond initiative is dedicated to ethical, legal and social aspects in this context.
+The initiative &Audi is dedicated to ethical, legal and social aspects in this context.
 The aim is to establish a reasonable expectation in society of the possibilities and limits of technology – and thus to create trust.

 The future of the world of work

 Artificial intelligence opens up new possibilities to support people in their daily work and to design processes efficiently.
-The beyond initiative is concerned with the question of how we can shape the future of the world of work in such a way that innovation and good working conditions come together.
+The initiative &Audi is concerned with the question of how we can shape the future of the world of work in such a way that innovation and good working conditions come together.